Kytha-archives/pbr-renderer/README.md

 The window object handles the OpenGL context, amongst other window properties (width, height, vsync, etc).
 This is where the engine interfaces with GLFW and GLAD to load in an OpenGL 4 context.
 By setting up callback functions, GLFW events are routed into the application where they are dispatched to the layer stack and polled by the input system.

 Each layer has the ability to poll inputs, update game/application logic, and render scenes via the Renderer.
 The Renderer is another singleton which any layer can interface with.
-A layer can upload an enviroment to the renderer (camera, lights, etc) and then submit any models to be rendered.
+A layer can upload an environment to the renderer (camera, lights, etc) and then submit any models to be rendered.

 The Renderer also houses a library of shaders.
 These shaders get loaded, compiled, and linked at the beginning of run-time and are avalible for use by other modules.